Care of your perineum after the birth

 Choosing whether to have stitches

 - If you have a small tear you can choose not to have stitches.
+Ask your midwife or doctor if the tear is small enough that it is likely to heal well without stitches.
 Some studies suggest that small tears can heal normally, although long-term effects on comfort during sex and on continence are not known.

-- Some studies show that if you are worried about the possible effects of not having stitches you may be best to choose to have the tear stitched.
+- If you are worried about the possible effects of not having stitches you may be best to choose to have the tear stitched.

 - Some women without stitches report a burning sensation in their perineal area and similar levels of pain to women who have stitches.